mfranzon/docker-in-public/README.md

 # Docker in Public

-Welcome to the Docker Tips and Tricks repository!
+Whalecome to the Docker Tips and Tricks repository!
 Here you'll find a collection of useful Docker tips, tricks, and a set of ready-to-use Dockerfiles to help you streamline your containerization workflow.

 ## Table of Contents